cgrace0044/pp4_zaragoza_restaurants/README.md

 - [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness of website on different devices.
 - [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
-- [Font Awesome](https://fontawesome.com/) - Used for icons in information bar.
+- [Font Awesome](https://fontawesome.com/) - Used for various icons throughout the site.
 - [GitHub](https://github.com/) - Used for version control and agile tool.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.